darpan-b/BDACS-Practice-Contests/README.md

 # 📚🏆 BDACS Practice Contests

-This repository contains information and solutions for the BDA-CS Practice Contests.
+A collection of **contest details** and **solutions** from the BDACS Practice Contests I organized.
-It serves as a reference for contest details, problem statements, and implemented solutions.
+Serves as a resource for reviewing challenges, studying solutions, and tracking contest performance.

 — *Darpan*